frankwangzheng/MyBlog/_posts/2016-03-01-Clean-Python-Setup.md

 ls -l $(command -v python)
 ```

 Note that "python" may sym-link to "python2" or "python3".
-To re-link, use `ln -sf` command.
+To ensure "python3" as the default "python", re-link "/usr/bin/python" using `ln -sf /usr/bin/python /usr/bin/python3` command.

 ### Install pip